Sacramento Neighborhoods See Surge In Cockroach Infestations

 Whatever the source of this problem, it’s got many neighbors scrambling to schedule an exterminator.

 “It’s not just in my house, actually it’s everywhere.
-Everywhere,” Hernandez said.MORE NEWS: Stolen Rings That Belonged To Placerville Woman's Late Husband Recovered
+Everywhere,” Hernandez said.MORE NEWS: Some Pools, Splash Pads Opening Up Across Region Starting Memorial Day Weekend

-Exterminators said this is a problem that can be avoided with regular spraying and it works best if all of the neighbors are doing it.
+Exterminators said this is a problem that can be avoided with regular spraying, which works best if all of the neighbors are doing it.